VarshaSingh2513/simon-game/README.md

-# simon-game
+# Simon Game
-Simon Game is a simple memory-based web game inspired by the classic Simon electronic game.
-Players must repeat an increasing sequence of colors shown by the system.
-With each level, the sequence becomes longer and more challenging.
-The project is built using HTML, CSS, and JavaScript,..
+A simple and interactive **Simon Memory Game** built using **HTML, CSS, and JavaScript**.
+This game challenges players to remember and repeat a sequence of colors that increases with each level.

+# How the Game Works
+1. Press any key to start the game.
+2. The game will highlight a random color.
+3. Memorize the sequence of colors.
+4. Click the buttons in the same order as shown.
+5. With each level, a new color is added to the sequence.
+6. If you click the wrong color, the game ends and your score is displayed.

+ #Technologies Used
+* HTML – Structure of the game
+* CSS – Styling and animations
+* Javascript – Game logic and interactivity